adueck/blog/content/blog/recursively-modify-text-jsx-react/index.md

 Now we have a complicated glob of data, and we need to somehow reach down in and modify all the text we can find in it.
 As we dig in we'll find strings and elements nested inside other elements with strings and so on...
 The data structures keep repeating themselves, so this looks like a perfect job for **recursion!**

-I've recently been working through [How To Design Programs](https://htdp.org), and I've enjoyed learning about how to use recursion to process these kinds of data structures.
+I've been working through [How To Design Programs](https://htdp.org), and I've enjoyed learning about how to use recursion to easily process these kinds of data structures.
 What we have with the React/JSX nodes are basically [S-expressions](https://htdp.org/2022-8-7/Book/part_four.html#%28part._sec~3asexp%29), so we can process them in the same way.
 Don't worry if you didn't understand that nerdy LISP term I just used.
 Allow me to explain.

 If we massively simplify the idea of S-expressions and adapt them to JS/TS, we could have something like this